Undergraduate Research and Internship Opportunities at FCRH

 The Fordham Undergraduate Research Journal

 The Fordham Undergraduate Research Journal (FURJ) is a student-run journal that features high quality, peer-reviewed, original research conducted by undergraduate students in the sciences, humanities, and social sciences.
 FURJ also includes scholarly book reviews, review essays, and feature articles.
 All research articles undergo a rigorous double-blind peer and faculty review process.
 FURJ is published annually – in print and online – in the spring semester.
-FURJ welcomes submissions from current Fordham students and recent graduates as well as students from other universities who conducted research at Fordham.
+FURJ welcomes submissions from Sept.
+28 through Oct.
+26 from current Fordham students and recent graduates as well as students from other universities who conducted research at Fordham.

 Connect with Undergraduate Research at FCRH